Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Results

 In Ref.~\cite{DYM2012} we presented results from measurements of the unpolarized differential cross section and proton analyzing power of the $\pol{p}n\to \{pp\}_{\!s\,}\pi^-$ reaction with the polarized proton beam and a deuterium cluster-jet target.
 The spectator protons were here detected in one of the Silicon Tracking Telescopes that were installed in the ANKE target chamber (Fig.~\ref{fig:ANKE}).
 Each STT, located to the left and right of the beam, contained two layers of silicon strip detector.
 Only protons passing through the first layer and stopping in the second were analyzed, and this limited the energy of the slow spectator proton to be in the range $2.6 <T_{\text{spec}}<6$~MeV.
 The energy loss in the two layers allowed one to separate protons from deuterons~\cite{RIE1980}, while the two-dimensional coordinates measured in each layer enabled the reconstruction of the direction vector and the coordinates of the interaction point.
 The latter was used to help in the background suppression.

-The major source of background in this approach were accidental coincidences with a random spectator proton in the STT.
-The background level in the \pnpppi\ data was up to 50\% and a special procedure had to be derived in order to evaluate its shape in the missing-mass spectra.
-A way to access the time information from the STT has recently been established and this has allowed the deuterium target data to be reanalyzed with a substantially lower background.
+The major source of background in this approach was accidental coincidences with a random spectator proton in the STT.
+The background level in the pion peak of the \pnpppi\ data was up to 50\% and a special procedure had to be derived in order to evaluate its shape in the missing-mass spectra~\cite{DYM2012}.
+A way to access the time information from the STT has recently been established and this has allowed the deuterium target data to be reanalyzed with a substantially lower background, as demonstrated by the results shown in Fig.~\ref{fig:timing}a.

 Suppressing the accidental background also allowed one to increase the statistics by considering also the slower spectator protons that stopped in the first layer of the STT.
 This was possible because, at a beam energy of 353~MeV, the $pd\to ppp\pi^-$ reaction is the only process that can result in three positively charged hadrons in the final state.
 One can therefore identify the reaction, merely by making a missing-mass selection, without explicitly identifying the spectator proton through its energy loss.
 The second layer of the STT served as a veto for such events.
 The center of the beam-target interaction region was used as the starting point on the track that defined the direction of the momentum vector.
 Although the accuracy of the measurement of the spectator three-momentum was poorer in this case, it was still quite sufficient for the identification of the \pnpppi\ reaction by calculating the mass of the missing pion.
 Without exploiting the time information, the level of background for such events would made this sample practically unusable.
-After application of this criterion the background was reduced to the few percent level.
+After application of this criterion the background was reduced to the few percent level, as shown in Fig.~\ref{fig:timing}b.
 However, since the overall acceptance is much harder to estimate for these events, they were only used to improve the measurement of the analyzing power.
+This approach increased the statistics for $\theta_{\pi}>30^{\circ}$ by about a factor of two.
+The improvement was far less significant at smaller angles, where the pions were directly measured in the negative side detector.

 The enhanced background suppression and improved spectator proton energy range led also to a better determination of the beam polarization.
 The relative polarization uncertainty of 11\% introduced the largest systematic error in the combined amplitude analysis of the \pppi\ and \pnpppi\ reactions~\cite{DYM2012}.
 The new value of the beam polarization of $63.3\pm 3.6$ \%, where the error is dominated by that of the calibration data~\cite{ARN1993}, reduces this uncertainty by a factor two.